 For several years now, my top selling soap has been my Handmade Unscented Goat Milk Soap.
 Not only is this soap perfect for those who allergic to fragrances, but it also makes a great facial soap.
 And it’s skin conditioning ingredients are perfect for those who suffer from dry or maturing skin.
-This homemade goat milk soap recipe uses a simplified process for making goats milk soaps, so even beginning soapmakers are ensured success.
+This homemade unscented goat milk soap recipe uses a simplified process for making goats milk soaps, so even beginning soapmakers are ensured success.
 Now a part of Buy it.
 Try it.
 Love it.
-Make it. my best selling homemade goat milk soap recipe can now become a part of your collection.
+Make it. my best selling homemade unscented goat milk soap recipe can now become a part of your collection.

 Rebecca’s Best Ever Handmade Unscented Goat Milk Soap Recipe

 15 oz. lye (sodium hydroxide)

 This recipe uses three of my wooden soap molds and will yield 30-36 bars depending on how you cut them.

 To make this soap you will need to follow your basic cold process soapmaking instructions, taking all necessary safety precautions and weighing your ingredients – soapmaking oils, butters and lye.

 To incorporate the goats milk powder, you will need to follow my article on How to Make Goats Milk Soap the Easy Way.
 Once your melted soapmaking oils and lye-water have cooled, you will measure out and add the goats milk powder and colloidal oatmeal to your cooled oils BEFORE you add the lye-water.
 Use your stick (immersion) blender to mix thoroughly.
 Once these ingredients have dissolved, then you can mix in the lye-water.